ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_sheetsl.md

 ---
 permalink: /add-ons/sheetsl/
 title: 'SheetsL: DeepL Translation for Google Sheets&trade;'
-excerpt: Open-sourced Google Sheets addon to use DeepL translation.
+excerpt: Open-sourced Google Sheets add-on to use DeepL translation.
 Translate the contents of the selected range and paste them in the range of cells adjacent to the original range.
-last_modified_at: 2023-03-20T02:00:00+09:00
+last_modified_at: 2023-03-25T02:00:00+09:00
 toc: true
 published: true
 ---